Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 Messages are sent to registered phone number as SMS text messages.

 3. HTTP/HTTPS
 Subscribers specify a URL as part of the subscription registration.
-Noifications will be delievered through an HTTPS POST to the specified URL.
+Notifications will be delivered through an HTTPS POST to the specified URL.

 4. Amazon SQS
 Users can specify an SQS standard queue as the endpoint.
 Amazon SNS will enqueue a notification message to the specified queue.
-Note that FIFO wueues are not currently supported.
+Note that FIFO queues are not currently supported.

 5. AWS Lambda
-Messages can also be delievered to AWS Lambda functions for handling message customizations, enabling message persistence or communicationg with other AWS service.
+Messages can also be delivered to AWS Lambda functions for handling message customizations, enabling message persistence or communicating with other AWS service.

 ### Amazon SNS characteristics
 <img src="assets/sns character.PNG" alt="lambda" style="height:100%; width:100%">